+Unit Reference R/506/9214

+Level 2

-Unit Reference R/506/9214 Level 2 Credit Value 3 Guided Learning Hours 20 Total Unit Time 30 (20GLH + 10 hours for independent research and assessment) Unit Summary This unit outlines knowledge and skills relating to supporting young people with disabilities and additional learning needs within a youth work setting.
+Credit Value 3

+Guided Learning Hours 20

+Total Unit Time 30 (20GLH + 10 hours for independent research and assessment)

+Unit Summary This unit outlines knowledge and skills relating to supporting young people with disabilities and additional learning needs within a youth work setting.
 Learners must have access to a real work environment.

-Learning Outcomes Assessment Criteria (1 to 4) The learner will: (1.1 to 4.3) The learner can: 1.
-Know the rights of young people with disabilities and those with additional learning needs.
-1.1.
+Learning Outcomes Assessment Criteria

+(1 to 4) (1.1 to 4.3)

+The learner will: The learner can:

+Know the rights of young people with disabilities and those with 1.1.
 Identify the legal entitlements of young people with disabilities and those with additional learning needs.

+additional learning needs.
 1.2.
 Identify the assessment and intervention frameworks for young people with disabilities and those with additional learning needs.

 1.3.
 Outline the purpose of individual plans for young people with disabilities and those with additional learning needs.

 1.4.
 Describe the principles of working inclusively with young people with disabilities and those with additional learning needs.
-2. Understand the needs of young people with disabilities and/or additional learning needs.
+Understand the needs of young people with disabilities and/or additional learning needs.
 2.1.
 Describe the relationship between disability and additional learning needs.
 2.2.
 Outline the nature of the particular disabilities and /or additional learning needs of young people with whom they work.
 2.3.
 Outline the reasonable adjustments required for young people within the youth work setting.
 2.4.
 Describe young people's own role in deciding their needs.
 2.5.
 Describe the partnership benefits of working with parents and carers in supporting young people.
-3. Be able to contribute to the inclusion of young people with disabilities and additional learning needs.
+Be able to contribute to the inclusion of young people with disabilities and additional learning needs.
 3.1.
 Outline the individual needs, capabilities and interests of young people with disabilities and those with additional learning needs within the work setting.
 3.2.
 Describe barriers to participation for young people with disabilities and those with additional learning needs within the work setting.
 3.3.
 Work with young people and others to remove barriers to participation.
 3.4.
 Use inclusive practices in own work with young people with disabilities and additional learning needs.
-4. Be able to support young people with disabilities and 4.1.
-Identify adaptations that can be made to support young people with disabilities and those with additional learning needs to participate in a full range of activities and experiences.
+4. Be able to support young people with disabilities and those with additional learning 4.1.
+Identify adaptations that can be made to support young people with disabilities and those with additional learning needs in a youth work setting.

-- those with additional learning needs in a youth work setting. - 4.2.
-Describe how to support the equality of opportunity for young people with disabilities and those with additional learning needs within a youth work setting. - 4.3.
+needs to 4.2.
+Describe how to support the equality of participate in a full opportunity for young people with disabilities range of activities and those with additional learning needs and experiences. within a youth work setting.
+4.3.
 Work in partnership with young people and others to review and improve activities and experiences provided for young people with disabilities and those with additional learning needs.